Frequently Asked Questions

 What time do I arrive back in Queenstown?

 We arrive at approximately 4pm.
-This arrival time may connect with some flights out of Queenstown.
-Milford Track walkers can finish at Queenstown airport if required.
 To avoid unnecessary stress and to make allowances for delays we strongly recommend you book flights to depart after 6.00pm.

 I will be travelling by myself, is that a problem?

 No problem.
 It is a great opportunity to walk with like-minded individuals from around the world.
-Please note however that we cannot always guarantee same sex shared rooms - you may be roomed with couples.
+Please note however that we cannot always guarantee same sex shared rooms.